UNESCO World Heritage Sites in Chile

 Climate

 Chile's extreme length creates diverse climates across regions.
 The north features desert conditions with minimal rainfall and temperatures ranging 15-30°C year-round.
 Central Chile around Santiago experiences Mediterranean climate with hot, dry summers (December-February) reaching 30-35°C and mild, wet winters (June-August) averaging 8-15°C with occasional freezing.
 The south features temperate oceanic climate with year-round precipitation, cool temperatures, and strong winds.
 Easter Island enjoys subtropical climate with warm temperatures and higher humidity.
 Spring (September-November) and autumn (March-May) offer ideal conditions for most regions.
-Summer suits southern Patagonia, whilst northern desert sites are visitable year-round.
+Summer suits southern Patagonia, while northern desert sites are visitable year-round.
 Central summer can be hot.